Berri, South Australia: Berri today

 Berri is a multicultural town with a café and a hotel on the riverside, a main street that overlooks the river and other shopping facilities elsewhere in the town, such as the Riverland Plaza.

 The Berri Visitors Centre shares a spot on the waterfront at the bottom of Vaughan Terrace with River Jacks cafe.
 This is a popular gathering point for Berri professionals and tourists alike, not undue to its waterfront location, alfresco dining and proximity to the visitors centre itself.

 The river itself offers fishing, waterskiing and boating.
 A boat launching marina is located opposite the Berri caravan park on the waterfront.
 The Martin's Bend wetland offers educational walk and water sports.
 Nearby is the "Katarapko" section of the Murray River National Park which is a popular area for camping, birdwatching, canoeing and bushwalking.

 A past local tourist attraction was the Big Orange, it offered a three-storey high observation deck over the plains and river.
 The facility also offered souvenirs, refreshments and local produce.
 It opened in 1980 and closed to visitors in 2004.
 Development ideas for the future of the site included an orchid nursery, waterfall, butterfly house, tropical garden and bird cages.

 Horticulture, in particular oranges and grapes is still strong in the area.
 Berri is situated in an area of 3000 hectares of irrigated fruit orchards.
 Secondary industries include fruit packing, fruit juice, and wine.

 Other events held in Berri are the annual Riverland Wine and Food Festival and Tour of Riverland Cycling.

 Art and culture

-The Country Arts SA River Lands Gallery in Berri has a new exhibition each month, with touring visual arts shows and Riverland based artists.

-Berri also has public art work, like the Riverland Vietnam & Post WWII veteran's war memorial, the Aboriginal dreamtime mural underneath the Berri Bridge, and Jimmy James Memorial on the Berri riverfront.
+Berri has several public art works, like the Riverland Vietnam & Post WWII veteran's war memorial, the Aboriginal Dreamtime mural underneath the Berri Bridge, and Jimmy James Memorial on the Berri riverfront.

 Jimmy James was a famous blacktracker, who was born around 1910 and belonged to the Pitjantjatjara people.
 He moved to the Riverland in the 1940s and took his name from his equally famous father-in-law.
 He was used extensively by the Police in South Australia, Victoria, New South Wales and Northern Territory, to track felons, escapees and missing people.
 A monument is sculptured out of two slabs of finely polished black granite and engraved with images of birds and animals – a part of Jimmy's spirit world.